Microchip Graphics Suite (MGS) Harmony Composer User Guide

 • The layout of the MGS Harmony Composer

-• How to launch the composer
+• How to launch the Composer

-• How to design a graphics user interface with the composer and generate design files
+• How to design a graphics user interface with the Composer and generate design files

 For a complete guide that describes how to create a graphics application with MPLAB X IDE, MCC and MGS Harmony Composer, refer to the "Getting Started with a New Harmony Graphics Application" Microchip University course.